vineelsai313/Penalties/README.md

 # Traffic Norms Simulation in AOPL and ASP

 ## Overview
 This repository contains the implementation of a traffic norms simulation designed to explore how agents react in various traffic scenarios, particularly focusing on emergency vs. non-emergency situations.
-The simulation is developed using AOPL (Agent-Oriented Programming Language) and ASP (Answer Set Programming).
+The simulation is developed using AOPL (Authorization and Obligation Policy Language) and ASP (Answer Set Programming).

 ## Description
 The simulation models a traffic domain that includes various traffic signs, lights, and other regulatory elements.
 It defines policies for vehicular behavior in response to these elements under different circumstances, including emergency responses.